Achilles Tendonitis to a 3:33 Marathon in 2 Months

 Patient Case: Annie

-We met Annie at a local running store, Sole Sports where we do free injury screens for runners on the first Thursday of every month.
-At the time she was in the midst of training for her first marathon that was just two months away and she had begun to experience achille’s pain.
+We met Annie at a local running store, Sole Sports where we do free injury screens for runners.
+At the time she was in the midst of training for her first marathon that was just two months away and she had begun to experience achilles tendonitis.
+This is typically pain in the back of your ankles.
 Her two main concerns were her marathon, and walking down the aisle to say “I do” one month later!
-Annie initially tried dry needling at another clinic and her condition got worse.
+Annie initially tried dry needling at another clinic and her achilles tendonitis got worse.
 The PT at the clinic told her to stop training for her marathon completely and that she wouldn’t be able to run the marathon.

 Check out the pre and post video of the amount of ankle dorsiflexion she achieves before her heel raises off of the treadmill.

 Annie had a great outcome because the underlying causes of her injury were addressed quickly after they started.
 Many injuries like this are preventable.
-If you’d like to understand how restrictions at the ankle can affect the hip, knee, and foot/ankle and what you can do to actively prevent it, click this link and you can get a free excerpt from the book “A Runner’s Guide to Avoiding Common Running Injuries.
+If you’d like to understand how restrictions at the ankle can affect the hip, knee, and foot/ankle and what you can do to actively prevent it, check out your tight calves are costing you.